M66B/FairEmail/FAQ.md

 If you want to proxy traffic, for example to use Tor, you should use an Android VPN-service based app, which is the only way to reliably proxy traffic.

+Please note that if you want to use a .onion address, you will need to disable private DNS in the Android network settings.

 <br>

 <h2><a name="get-support"></a>Get support</h2>